projectodd/shimdandy/README.md

 will hold a reference to the shim's classloader, which will prevent any classes loaded in the shim from being unloaded.
 Those classes will eventually cause an OutOfMemoryException from exhausted permgen space if you create lots of shims.
-It's best practice to shut down the agent pool when you are done with the shim to prevent this:
+It's best practice to `close()` the shim when you are done with it (see above).
+This will shutdown the agent pool for you.

-    runtime.invoke("clojure.core/shutdown-agents");

 This same caveat applies to any other threads started from within the shim - you need to make sure they are stopped.
 One particular culprit is the `clojure.core.async.impl.timers/timeout-daemon` thread.
 If you use `core.async`, you need to interrupt that thread on shim shutdown to interrupt its loop and allow it to exit.

+If you are using a `URLClassLoader`, you should also `close()` it when you are done with the shim, as some implementations may leak file descriptors.

 In addition, be sure to use Clojure 1.6.0 or newer to prevent [other memory leaks](http://dev.clojure.org/jira/browse/CLJ-1125).